DINGMAN17/Reinforcement-learning-projects/README.md

 * [Packages](#packages)

 ## General info
 First project focuses on the classic frozen lake problem.
-There are two variabitons to the problem:
+There are two variations to the problem:
 * standard 4x4 map
 * random 10x10 map with 25% holes